Types of T4 Slips

 Boxes, Boxes and (you guessed it!)
 More Boxes

 Because a T4A slip is used to cover so many different scenarios, it has literally dozens of different boxes to describe the item it’s reporting.
 Everything from scholarships to medical travel to Veteran’s Benefits has a spot on a T4A.
-Let’s look at some of the common ones:
+Let’s look at some of the most common ones: